Documentation Index

 )

-For more details on Python Pandas API Reference, visit here:
+For more information on Python Single Record Logging API Reference, visit here:\

 Default Actuals

-For some use cases, it may be important to treat a prediction for which no corresponding actual label has been logged yet as having a default negative class actual label.
 For example, consider tracking advertisement conversion rates for an ad clickthrough rate model, where the positive class is click and the negative class is no_click.
 For ad conversion purposes, a prediction without a corresponding* *actual label for an ad placement is equivalent to logging an explicit no_click actual label for the prediction.
 In both cases, the result is the same: a user has not converted by clicking on the ad.
 For AUC-ROC, PR-AUC, and Log Loss performance metrics, Arize supports treating predictions without an explicit actual label as having the negative class actual label by default.
 In the above example, a click prediction without an actual would be treated as a false positive, because the missing actual for the prediction would, by default, be assigned to the no_click negative class.
-This feature can be enabled for monitors and dashboards via the model performance config section of your model’s config page.

 Quick Definitions